Ryanksa/Respite/README.md

 npm run start
 ```

-To run with docker, build the web image and run the server along with redis:
+To run with docker, build the web image and run the server:

 ```
 docker build -t web .
-docker-compose up -d
+docker run -d -p 3000:3000 web
 ```